Donald954732/INST_0060_datastore/README.md

 ## About

-* This project compare 4 models' performance on a bank consuemr dataset.
+* This project compare 4 models' performance on a bank consumers dataset.
 * The four models are:
 - Logistic Regression
 - Random Forest